Cloud-Foundations/Dominator/cmd/hypervisor/README.md

 There are some sub-commands available for special maintenance:

 - **check-vms**: check VM configuration and data files for consistency
+- **repair-vm-volume-allocations**: repair the number of allocated blocks for VM volumes
 - **run**: start the *hypervisor*.
 This is the same as not providing a subcommand
 - **stop**: stop the *hypervisor* without shutting down VMs.
 The metadata,